 - What movie made you laugh lately?

-Similarly to adding ‘lately’, these variations also makes your question feel more like a part of natural conversation, and less like an interview.
+Similarly to adding ‘lately’, these variations also makes your question feel more like a part of a natural conversation, and less like an interview.

 Note that different people will respond differently to the various questions, so you can modify the type of questions you ask based on the person you’re talking to, and based on the context of your conversation.